lcorr8/wtm-js-crashcourse-project-A/lecture/week-06/homework.md

 - try to get 100% line coverage...currently about 80%
     - CRUD interview
     - complex routes
-    - brownie points: refactor application, interview and notification to use actual instances instead of ids
+    - brownie points: refactor application, interview and notification tests to use actual instances instead of ids, after auto populate refactoring.

 ## Leftover tasks to improve app: